-The description that an electron occupies orbitals independently from all other electrons is only a very useful approximation, which is close to reality in many cases.
-Since all charged particle in a molecule influence each other, an
+1) The description that an electron occupies orbitals independently from all other electrons is only a very useful approximation, which is close to reality in many cases.
+Since all charged particles in a molecule influence each other, an exact description would be only possible by wave functions that describe a state of an entire molecule, $\psi{\text{molecule}}$ , in a certain environment including all electrons and nuclei simultaneously.

-Figure 1.2 Schematic construction of bonding and anti-bonding molecular orbitals from atomic represents the energies of electrons in the orbitals along with the resulting electron energy levels.
-Probability functions for finding an electron at a certain place can be calculated from the orbitals using (1.2) and look qualitatively similar, with the most important difference that electrons. probabilities exhibit no negative regions.
-The height of the horizontal lines on the right corresponding orbitals.
-Electrons occupying certain orbitals are depicted by arrows drawn on the lines for the corresponding energy level.
-The direction of the arrows assigns the spin of the possible single electron wave function is an atomic s orbital, φ_s (on the left in Figure 1.2).
-It corresponds to a spherically symmetrical probability density of a single electron around a single nucleus.
-An examination of the time-dependence of wave functions shows that they are actually oscillating.
-The sign of positive and negative parts of the three-dimensional wave function changes with a certain frequency.
+and negative parts of the three-dimensional wave function changes with a certain frequency.
 The negative and positive signs of the orbitals are not to be confused with negative or positive charges.
 They are rather a consequence of the wave character of the electrons.
-However, often, it is sufficient to work with time-independent versions of the wave functions, which represent stationary states or standing waves and in which the oscillating, timedependent factor is omitted.
-In Figure 1.2, for example, time-independent wave functions or orbitals are visualized for which negative parts are depicted in grey whereas the positive parts are unfilled.
-The oscillation also has no effect on the probability density of finding an electron at certain places, $P(\vec{r})$, negative signs are cancelled out by the multiplication described by (1.2).
-The shape of the threedimensional probability densities, $P(\vec{r})$, as calculated by (1.2) are visually often quite similar to the shape of the wave functions, with the most important difference that there are no "negative" regions for the probability density of electrons.
+For example, the waves of light (Figure 1.1) are also mathematically described by oscillating functions having negative and positive values but of course this has nothing to do with positive or negative charges.
+However, often, it is sufficient to work with time-independent versions of the wave functions, which represent stationary states or standing waves and in which the oscillating, time-dependent factor is omitted.
+In Figure 1.3, for example, time-independent wave functions or orbitals are visualized for which negative parts are depicted in grey, whereas the positive parts are unfilled.
+The oscillation also has no effect on the probability density of finding an electron at certain places, $P(\vec{r})$ , negative signs are cancelled out by the multiplication described by (1.2).
+The shape of the three-dimensional probability densities, $P(\vec{r})$ , as calculated by (1.2) are visually often quite similar to the shape of the wave functions, with the most important difference that there are no "negative" regions for the probability density of electrons.

 Orbitals, and thus probability densities, never change abruptly.
 For an electron in an s orbital, for example, the corresponding probability density increases smoothly when approaching the nucleus.
-Presentations of orbitals, such as shown in Figure 1.2, or probability densities usually symbolize a certain volume of the corresponding probability density in which the electron can be found, for example, with 90% probability.
+Presentations of orbitals, such as shown in Figure 1.3, or probability densities usually symbolize a certain volume of the corresponding probability density in which the electron can be found, for example, with 90% probability.
 The shown surfaces are called isosurfaces because they correspond to equal values for the probability of finding the electron or to equal absolute values of the wave function.

 To contain all information on the electrons, for example the actual phase of the oscillation, wave functions can also contain mathematically complex terms.
-The symbol "" in (1.2) simply denotes a transformation in which all imaginary parts of complex numbers in the wave function are multiplied by -1.
-However, for a qualitative understanding of the following sections, an in-depth knowledge about the imaginary parts of the wave-functions is not absolutely mandatory.
+The symbol "\" in (1.2) simply denotes a transformation in which all imaginary parts of complex numbers in the wave function are multiplied by -1.
+However, for a qualitative understanding of the following sections, an indepth knowledge about the imaginary parts of the wave functions is not mandatory.